isorna/dropcommander-translations-en/dfc/core-rules/damage.md

 ## 4. Total up Hull damage inflicted

-Every Attack Dice that t has scored a hit inflicts the number of Damage points indicated for the weapon system.
+Every Attack Dice that has scored a hit inflicts the number of Damage points indicated for the weapon system.
 Commonly this is one point of Hull damage per Attack Dice but particularly destructive weapons may inflict more.

 Some weapon system are unpredictable and will inflict a variable number of damage points on each hit scored (e.g. D6, D6+1 etc.).
 Roll any additional dice needed to determine the actual amount of damage inflicted before any Armour saving throws are made.